dart-lang/language/resources/type-system/inference.md

 Function literals which are inferred in an empty typing context (see below) are inferred using the declared type for all of their parameters.
-If a parameter has no declared type, it is treated as if it was declared with type `dynamic.
+If a parameter has no declared type, it is treated as if it was declared with type `dynamic`.
 Inference for each returned expression in the body of the function literal is done in an empty typing context (see below).